eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 ######
 Layout
 ######
-This section explains the Graphical User Interface (GUI) of the *Fast DDS Monitor* application.
+This section explains the Graphical User Interface (GUI) of the *DDS Monitor* application.
 It will briefly explain the main menus and windows that could be seen, in order to familiarize the user with where to find the buttons and information.
-Below is a screenshot of the *Fast DDS Monitor* application in operation.
+Below is a screenshot of the *DDS Monitor* application in operation.

 .. thumbnail:: /rst/figures/screenshots/App_run.png
     :align: center